 These sexy Strawberry Scone Cookies come to you courtesy of my talented friend Christina’s latest book Sweet & Simple.
 Christina writes one of my go-to blogs, Dessert For Two, and she’s one of the few people that’s capable of getting me excited about baking.
 All of her desserts are small batch, which is awesome if you’re baking for kicks and not a crowd.
 (Let’s be real, no good thing has ever come of being home alone with a tray of leftover brownies.)
 Christina’s written…count it….THREE best-selling cookbooks, but I’m particularly fond of this one because all of the recipes are 100% idiotproof.
 As someone who spent a semester at Le Cordon Bleu sweating and crying over sugar roses and collapsed cakes, I deeply appreciate droolworthy desserts that fall on the anxiety-free side of the baking spectrum.
 Hallelujah.

-Deciding which recipe to make first was very much a Sophie’s choice situation, but I ultimately went with these scone cookies because they’re a mash-up of two of my favorite things.
+Deciding which recipe to make first was nearly impossible, but I ultimately went with these scone cookies because they’re a mash-up of two of my favorite things.
 Plus, I just happened to have a boatload of strawberries in my fridge awaiting such a fancy fate.
 The recipe makes 6 large (or 12 small) not-too-sweet treats with the most addictive texture—like a fluffier scone with a crispy exterior and a little extra chew.
 (That makes sense…right?)
 Christina is obviously a mad genius.

 These babies are sweetened with coconut sugar (although you could also use regular cane sugar), and I subbed coconut cream for heavy cream in my batch, which gave them an extra hint of coconutty goodness.
 I ate three one with tea and felt very British, but they’d also be great for breakfast.
 Not to get too wild, but I’d recommend slathering one with Greek or coconut yogurt and topping it with extra sliced strawberries…